jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

     feature:install frinx-l2vpn-testing

+**Description:**
+Installs L2VPN Provider with Mock NEP and RESTCONF.
+This feature can be used for testing and demonstration purposes where real PE devices are not available.

 ## L2VPN Provider
 L2VPN Provider is an implementation which automatically provisions L2VPN on PE routers based on intended L2VPN service.
 It exposes a domain specific API for L2VPN manipulation and declarative configuration “what vs how”.
 L2VPN Provider supports network wide transactions which are transactions on top of multiple devices.
 Rollback of a network wide transaction means rollback of configuration on each device which was a part of the conifiguration.
 The rollback of a network wide transaction is done automatically if there is failed configuration on at least one device.